 Bangladesh is a developing country in South Asian country where 142.319 million people live in 147,570 square kilometers (Bangladesh Population and Household Survey, 2011).
 Around one third of its total population lives below the poverty line which is considered as the main obstacle of development of the country.
-The national poverty rates of this country were 70% in 1970, 40% in 2005 and 31.5% in 2010 (BBS, 2011).
-As per the Article 15(d) of the constitutional of Bangladesh, state will give social security of poor and vulnerable people, which may be termed as "social safety net".
-In every year, Government of Bangladesh takes various initiatives for improving the socioeconomic condition of poor people.
-Social Safety Net (SSN) Programs are implemented to give the social protection of poor people or to save them from any kind of shock.
-Even though the ultimate goals of such programs are to bring benefit for the disadvantaged section of the society, but very often it fails to attain desired goal.
-As per latest evidence, 24.5 percent of the population received any one services from social safety net services1 and among them only 10% is not really poor and they are not eligible to receive the services (BBS, 2011).
-In 1980s two studies found that leakage ranged between 24 per cent and 29 per cent (Osmani and Chowdhury 1983, Asaduzzaman and Huddleston 1983).
-An national level survey showed that 40 percent of beneficiary households belong to the top three quintiles (BBS, 2006).
-Carlo del Ninno (2001) estimated leakage as 26 per cent.
+The national poverty rates of this country were 70% in 1970, 40% in 2005 and 31.5% in 2010 ??BBS, 2011).
+As per the 43 Article 15(d) of the constitutional of Bangladesh, state will give social security of poor and vulnerable people, which may be termed as "social safety net".
+In every year, Government of Bangladesh takes various initiatives 45 for improving the socioeconomic condition of poor people.
+Social Safety Net (SSN) Programs are implemented 46 to give the social protection of poor people or to save them from any kind of shock.
+Even though the ultimate 47 goals of such programs are to bring benefit for the disadvantaged section of the society, but very often it fails to attain desired goal.
+As per latest evidence, 24.5 percent of the population received any one services from social 49 safety net services 1 and among them only 10% is not really poor and they are not eligible to receive the services 50 (BBS, 2011).
+In 1980s two studies found that leakage ranged between 24 per cent and 29 per cent (Osmani 51 and ??howdhury 1983, Asaduzzaman and Huddleston 1983).
+An national level survey showed that 40 percent of 52 beneficiary households belong to the top three quintiles ??BBS, 2006).
+Carlo del Ninno (2001) estimated leakage 53 as 26 per cent.
 In a recent study of Khuda (2011) mentioned that leakage of resources is around one-third of the total allocation.
-Even though Government has introduced the SSN since its independence to create a poverty free Bangladesh but till date outcome SSN programs are not up to the mark to tackling the challenges of poverty.
-Many researchers (Rahman and Choudhury, 2012; Rahman, 2006; BIDS,
+Even though Government has introduced the SSN since its independence to create a poverty 55 free Bangladesh but till date outcome SSN programs are not up to the mark to tackling the challenges of poverty.
+56 57 Many researchers (Rahman and Choudhury, 2012; Rahman, 2006; ??IDS, 2003) have conducted study on SSNs, 58 and they focused on the issues of implementation where policy making dynamics remain as untouched.
+In this 59 backdrop, this study uncovered policy dynamics of SSN in Bangladesh because policy dynamics determine the nature of ownership which ultimately influences the outcome of specific policy.
+60 an Overview